 How Common Is Low Vitamin D in Young Children?

-This is why pediatric organizations recommend vitamin D supplementation in early childhood.
+For these reasons, pediatric organizations often recommend vitamin D supplementation in early childhood to help support healthy growth and development.

 Gentle, Natural Ways to Support Better Sleep